 - 1. NOTE: This policy covers topical therapies for BCC.
-For systemic therapy used in the treatment of advanced high risk, recurrent unresectable, or metastatic BCC, please refer to the following drug policies:

-- a.
-UM ONC_1222 Erivedge (vismodegib)

-- b.
-UM ONC_1312 Odomzo (sonidegib)

-- c.
-UM ONC_1089 Libtayo (cemiplimab-rwlc)

-- 2. The following may be used as monotherapy, or as combination therapy following the failure of monotherapy, for the topical/intralesional treatment of primary or recurrent low risk BCC, in members who are not candidates for surgery and/or radiation therapy:
+For systemic therapy used in the treatment of advanced high risk, recurrent unresectable, or metastatic BCC, please refer to the following drug policies: - a.
+UM ONC_1222 Erivedge (vismodegib) - b.
+UM ONC_1312 Odomzo (sonidegib) - c.
+UM ONC 1089 Libtayo (cemiplimab-rwlc) - 2.
+The following may be used as monotherapy, or as combination therapy following the failure of monotherapy, for the topical/intralesional treatment of primary or recurrent low risk BCC, in members who are not candidates for surgery and/or radiation therapy: - a.

-- a.
 Levulan Kerastick (aminolevulinic acid hydrochloride): for use as photodynamic therapy for superficial BCC. - b.
 Carac, Efudex, or Fluoroplex (topical fluorouracil): for use as topical therapy for superficial BCC. - c.
 Aldara (topical imiquimod): for use as topical therapy for superficial BCC. - d.
 The use of intralesional therapies is recommended as palliative treatment of low risk superficial BCC, when there are no other alternative treatments, may include the following: fluorouracil (5FU), methotrexate (MTX), bleomycin, and interferon (IFN alfa 2a/2b, beta, and gamma).
 Unlike topical therapies, this recommendation is derived from small retrospective case series and are not supported by robust study design, study size, and long term follow up and cure rate data.
-Please refer to Attachment C for details on dose and administration. - e.
-Note: Per NCH policy, Efudex (topical fluorouracil) and Aldara (topical imiquimod) are the preferred treatment options over other topical/intralesional therapies for the treatment of BCC.
-This recommendation is based on the lack of level 1 evidence (randomized trial and/or meta-analysis) to show superior outcomes with other topical therapies (e.g., Carac, Fluroplex) over Efudex (topical fluorouracil) and Aldara (topical imiquimod).

-C. Cutaneous Squamous Cell Carcinoma (cSCC)
+Please refer to Attachment C for details on dose and administration. - C. Cutaneous Squamous Cell Carcinoma (cSCC)

-- 1. NOTE: This policy covers topical therapies for cSCC.
+- NOTE: This policy covers topical therapies for cSCC.
 For systemic therapy used in the treatment of advanced high risk, recurrent, or metastatic cSCC, please refer to the following drug policies: - a.
 UM ONC_1089 Libtayo (cemiplimab-rwlc) - b.
 UM ONC_1263 Keytruda (pembrolizumab) - 2.
 Other systemic therapies used for higher risk disease/residual positive margins, as monotherapy or in combination with chemotherapy +/- radiation therapy, may include: capecitabine, carboplatin, cetuximab, cisplatin, and paclitaxel. - 3.
 The following may be used as monotherapy, or as combination therapy following the failure of monotherapy, for the topical/intralesional treatment of primary or recurrent low risk cSCC in members who are not candidates for surgery and/or radiation therapy: - a.
-Carac, Efudex, or Fluoroplex (topical fluorouracil): for use as topical therapy for actinic keratoses OR for cSCC in situ (Bowen's disease). - b.
-Aldara (topical imiquimod): for use as topical therapy for actinic keratoses OR for cSCC in situ (Bowen's disease). - c.
+Levulan Kerastick (aminolevulinic acid hydrochloride): for use as photodynamic therapy for superficial cSCC. - b.
+Carac, Efudex, or Fluoroplex (topical fluorouracil): for use as topical therapy for actinic keratoses OR for cSCC in situ (Bowen's disease). - c.
+Aldara (topical imiquimod): for use as topical therapy for actinic keratoses OR for cSCC in situ (Bowen's disease). - d.
+Klisyri (topical tirbanibulin): topical therapy for actinic keratoses. - e.
 The use of intralesional therapies as palliative treatment of low risk cSCC, when all alternate treatment modalities have failed or are not possible, may include the following: fluorouracil (5FU), methotrexate (MTX), bleomycin, and interferon (IFN alfa 2a/2b, beta, and gamma).
 Unlike topical therapies, this recommendation is derived from small retrospective case series and are not supported by robust study design, study size, and long term follow up and cure rate data.
-Please refer to attachment C for details on dose and administration. - d.
-NOTE: Per NCH policy, Efudex (topical fluorouracil) and Aldara (topical imiquimod) are the preferred treatment options over other topical/intralesional therapies for the treatment of cSCC.
-This recommendation is based on the lack of level 1 evidence (randomized trial and/or meta-analysis) to show superior outcomes with Carac or Fluroplex over Efudex (topical fluorouracil) and Aldara (topical imiquimod).
+Please refer to attachment C for details on dose and administration.